 Select apartment units in Single Student Residence (SSR), Marie Robinson Hall (MRH) and Thomas Beckham Hall (TBH) are available to students of different genders wishing to live in the same unit.

 These designated 2-person apartments will be made available during the ReApp process and will be selected in the same manner as all other housing units.
 The selection of these units are made by the student; no student will be assigned to this living environment without their expressed consent to live with a specific person of any gender.
 For more information, contact the Central Housing Office or the Resident Director of the building.

 Students with Disabilities

-In order to receive accommodations for a disability within Campus Housing, the student needs to be registered with the Disability Resource Center (DRC).
+In order to receive accommodations for a disability within Campus Housing, students need to register with the Disability Resource Center (DRC).
 Students need to make an appointment with the DRC to receive an accommodation.
-When a prospective student with a disability applies for on-campus housing, a conversation with the Associate Director of Campus Housing, the Disability Resource Center, and the student will determine what kind of accommodation may be necessary.
+When a prospective student with a disability applies for on-campus housing, a conversation with the Associate Director from Campus Housing, the Disability Resource Center, and the student will determine what kind of accommodation may be necessary.

 Personal Care Assistance

 Because the University cannot assume responsibility for assistance with personal care, it is important that a student realistically estimate their abilities or potential for the need of assistance.
 This determination can be made while on a campus visit during which time an evaluation will be made to determine the need and level of personal care and special housing that may be necessary.